 The usual assumption employed in the CAFE model is that the baseline fuel economy levels for vehicles produced during a future model year would be those that manufacturers would provide if the most recently adopted standard was extended to apply to future model years.
-Thus, for example, the baseline fuel economy levels projected for vehicles produced during some future model years are estimated under the assumption that the recently adopted CAFE standards for model years 2016 (as an example) cars and light trucks would be extended to apply to those future model years.
+Thus, for example, the baseline fuel economy levels projected for vehicles produced during some future model years are estimated under the assumption that the recently adopted CAFE standards for model years.
 Estimated fuel consumption with the 2016 CAFE standard assumed to remain in effect for model years after 2016 provides the baseline for measuring reductions in fuel use expected to result from adopting higher CAFE standards in the future model years.